Earl of Northumberland: 1316: 2nd Baron Percy

 Henry de Percy, 2nd Baron Percy, who was granted the lands of Patrick IV, Earl of March, in Northumberland, by Edward II in 1316, began to improve the size and defences of the castle.
 He was appointed to Edward III's Council in 1327 and was given the manor and castle of Skipton.
-Was granted, by Edward III, the castle and barony of Warkworth in 1328.
+He was also granted, by Edward III, the castle and barony of Warkworth in 1328.
 He was at the siege of Dunbar and the Battle of Halidon Hill and was subsequently appointed constable of Berwick-upon-Tweed.
-In 1346, Henry commanded the right wing of the English Army which defeated a larger Scottish force at the Battle of Neville's Cross.
+In 1346, Henry commanded the right wing of the English army which defeated a larger Scottish force at the Battle of Neville's Cross near Durham.
 His son, Henry de Percy, 3rd Baron Percy married Mary of Lancaster, an aunt of John of Gaunt's wife Blanche of Lancaster.

 1377 creation

-In 1377, the next Henry Percy was created Earl of Northumberland, which title he was given after the coronation of Richard II.
-Nor was this all, for he was that Northumberland whose doings in the next reign fill so large a part of Shakespeare's Henry IV, and he was the father of the most famous Percy of all, Henry Percy the fifth, better known as "Hotspur".
-Hotspur never became Earl of Northumberland, having been slain at Shrewsbury in the lifetime of his father, whose estates were forfeited under attainder on account of the rebellion of himself and his son against King Henry IV.
+In 1377, the next Henry Percy was created Earl of Northumberland, a title given to him after the coronation of Richard II.
+He supported the takeover by Henry IV but subsequently rebelled against the new king, leading to his estates being forfeited under attainder.
+In his rebellion he was aided by his son, the most famous Percy of all, Henry "Hotspur", who was slain at Shrewsbury in the lifetime of his father.
+Both the 1st Earl of Northumberland as well as his son Hotspur play a chief role in Shakespeare's Henry IV.